-You could be experiencing knee pain during this time because the load has exceeded your adaptability.
+You can experience pain in the knee during squats if your lifting load has exceeded your adaptability.
 In other words, your ability to recover and adapt to the training stimulus.

-If we think of the pain this way, then we should find ways to reduce the load.
+If we experience pain this way, then we should find ways to reduce the load.
 For example, if you start having knee pain at 100kg, try 90kg, or 80kg.
-If that is no good, then try adjust the sets and reps.
-If you are still having knee pain, then adjust the tempo, such as doing a 3 second eccentric and a 3 second concentric.
+If that is no good, then try adjusting the sets and reps.
+If you are still having knee pain, then adjust the tempo, such as doing a 3 second eccentric and a 3 second concentric on each reptition.

-You can see here that there is a systematic way of modulating your load to see if you can avoid knee pain when squatting.
-As you can imagine, this works very well for people that only have knee pain at certain loads.
+You can see here that there is a systematic way of modifying your load to see if you can avoid pain in the knees during squats.
+As you can imagine, this method works very well for people that only have knee pain at certain loads.